Plymouth: City council

 The City of Plymouth is divided into 20 wards, 17 of which elect three councillors and the other three electing two councillors, making up a total council of 57.
-Elections are held three years out of every four, with a third of the council being elected each time for a four year term.
+Elections are held three years out of every four, with a third of the council being elected each time for a four-year term.
 The total electorate for Plymouth's Parliamentary constituencies was 190,006 in April 2019.
-Since May 2023 Plymouth has had a Labour majority Council.
-Plymouth City Council is formally twinned with: Brest, France (1963), Gdynia, Poland (1976), Novorossiysk, Russia (1990 Suspended 2022) San Sebastián, Spain (1990) and Plymouth, United States (2001).
+Since May 2023 Plymouth has had a Labour majority council.

 Plymouth was granted the dignity of Lord Mayor by King George V in 1935.
 The position is elected each year by a group of six councillors.
-It is traditional that the position of the Lord Mayor alternates between the Conservative Party and the Labour Party annually and that the Lord Mayor chooses the Deputy Lord Mayor.
+It is traditional that the position of the Lord Mayor alternates between the Conservative and the Labour parties annually and that the Lord Mayor chooses their deputy.